brianESte/master_thesis/README.md

 ## TODO:

 - [x] Somehow the final version of the exposé was lost.
 I would like to update the tracked document from a printed copy
+- [ ] Write initial version of Related Work chapter
-- [ ] Begin writing background chapter
+- [x] Begin writing background chapter
+- [ ] Write initial version of Methodology
 - [ ] Maybe try to clean up the IGD logo svg file?

+Reminders:
+- et al. is written with a .

 ## Notes